tslight/go-type/docs/STATS_AND_WPM.md

 - Text Progress Typed (sum of per-content progress positions)
 - Text Progress Total (sum of per-content total lengths)

-Recomputation: For each stored session we recompute WPM using `(raw_characters / 5) / minutes` from its stored raw character count and duration to avoid inheriting historical miscalculations.
-We never simply average stored WPM values that might have been inflated before baseline logic was added.
+Recomputation: For each stored session we recompute WPM from its raw character count and duration.
+For averages, we prefer time-weighted totals (see formulas above) rather than averaging per-session WPM values.
+We never use previously stored WPM values that might have been inflated before baseline logic was added.

 Viewing: In the menu press `I` (capital i) for global stats, or `i` for the currently selected content item's stats.